MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/hyper-converged.md

 We are working with our hardware partners to define and validate specific hardware configurations, including SAS HBA, SATA SSD and HDD, RDMA enabled network adapters etc. to ensure a good user experience.
 You should contact your hardware vendors for the solutions that they have verified are compatible for use with Storage Spaces Direct.

-If you would like to evaluate Storage Spaces Direct in Windows Server 2016 Technical Preview without investing in hardware, you can use Hyper-V virtual machines, see [Testing Storage Spaces Direct using Windows Server 2016 virtual machines](http://blogs.msdn.com/b/clustering/archive/2015/05/27/10617612.aspx).
+If you would like to evaluate Storage Spaces Direct in Windows Server 2016 without investing in hardware, you can use Hyper-V virtual machines, see [Testing Storage Spaces Direct using Windows Server 2016 virtual machines](http://blogs.msdn.com/b/clustering/archive/2015/05/27/10617612.aspx).

   > [!NOTE]
   > Storage Spaces Direct does not support disks connected via multiple paths, and the Microsoft Multipath MPIO software stack.